B.S. in Management Information Systems (MIS)

 - Aim to demonstrate strategic expertise in how to use the full toolkit of information technology solutions

-- Want the flexibility and convenience of a degree program that’s COMPLETELY ONLINE
+- Want the flexibility and convenience of a degree program that is completely online

-NLU's management information systems degree program offers a practical, applications-oriented curriculum that builds leadership skills and knowledge that IT managers can implement in real time in their working environments.
+NLU's online Management Information Systems (MIS) degree program offers a practical, applications-oriented curriculum that builds leadership skills and knowledge that IT managers can implement in real time in their working environments.
 NLU faculty members typically have professional backgrounds in IT management, and many are currently working in their fields of expertise.

-This accelerated management information systems degree program is designed for experienced IT practitioners who can receive credit for past college study, and who often qualify for additional credit for professional experience.
+This accelerated online MIS degree program is designed for experienced IT practitioners who can receive credit for past college study, and who often qualify for additional credit for professional experience.
 Students' own work environments and challenges provide case study contexts for class learning in addition to course materials that expose students to developing IT trends and forces operating in organizations today.

-NLU's management information systems degree is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).
+NLU's online Management Information Systems degree is professionally accredited by the International Assembly for Collegiate Business Education (IACBE).

 What You Will Learn